bge-barcoding/BeeGees/README.md

 min_length: Minimum length of alignment to be considered for returned BLAST hits.
 Any hit with a length below this value is removed

 ## Resource allocation for each rule
 rules: Each of the main rules in the config.yaml can specify the number of requested threads and memory resources (in Mb) for every job (e.g. specifying 4 threads and 4G memory for fastp_pe_merge would allocate those resources for every 'fastp_pe_merge' job).
 Rules have dynamic memory scaling upon retry (mem_mb * retry #).
-Make sure to change 'PARTITION' for MitoGeneExtractor, structural_validation, and taxonomic_validation rules.
+Make sure to change 'PARTITION' in the config/config.yaml for relevant rules.

+human_mitogenome_filter threads note: threads = parallel_files × 4 threads-per-file (e.g., 32 threads = 8 parallel files × 4 aligner threads each)
+taxonomic_validation threads note: minimum 4 threads (4 threads allocated to each parallelised BLASTn instance)
 ```
 **Currently, BeeGees-integrated barcode validation only works for COI-5P and rbcL barcodes due to HMM and BLAST database availability (to be expanded with future updates).**

 ---

-## Cluster configuration using Snakemake profiles ##
+# Cluster configuration using Snakemake profiles #
 - See `profiles/` directory for config.yaml files for 'SLURM' or 'local' cluster submission parameters.
 Other than the default `slurm_partition` and `jobs` parameters, all other parameters can likely stay as they are unless you experience issues.
   - The default `slurm_partition` determines the SLURM cluster partition for each snakemake job, unless otherwise specified (in the config/config.yaml).
 It is recommended to set this to a partition with at least 12-24 hour time limits.
   - The `jobs` parameter dictates the maximium number of workflow jobs that can be run concurrently.
 The value to set jobs to depends on your specific cluster.
 If the value is too low, it will create a bottleneck and reduce run speed/efficiency.
 If the value is too high, you may hit filesystem limits, job submission limits, user resource quotas, and fairshare policies, resulting in many pending or idle jobs.
 For example, if your cluster had a per-user memory limit of 256G, setting jobs to 20 and allocating 32G memory to each MitoGeneExtractor job would result in only 8 MitoGeneExtractor jobs running in parallel and the remaining 12 jobs to be pending until memroy is available.
 - The profile (`profiles/local` or `profiles/slurm`) will need to be changed in `snakemake_run.sh` depending on your system and which one you use (see `$PROFILE` variable).

-### Cluster submission ###
+## Cluster submission ##
 - Depending on your system and whether you are using the 'SLURM' or 'local' snakemake profile, there are two ways to run the BeeGees pipeline:
   - **SLURM**: Use [snakemake_run-sbatch.sh](https://github.com/SchistoDan/BeeGees/blob/main/snakemake_run-sbatch.sh).
 Run `sbatch snakemake_run-sbatch.sh` on the head/login node of your cluster.
 Submits the main snakemake coordinating job to the SLURM cluster using SBATCH, and will 'farm out' each job in the workflow to a new SBATCH job for increased parallelisation.
 Please change `--partition` in the SBATCH header section of the script to an appropriate cluster parition.
 The main snakemake coordinating job needs to run throughout the entire BeeGees run.
 It is therefore recommended to set this to a partition with at least 1 day-1 week time limits.
   - **local**: Use [snakemake_run.sh](https://github.com/bge-barcoding/MitoGeneExtractor-BGE/blob/main/snakemake_run.sh).
 Simply run `./snakemake_run.sh` on your desired cluster compute node.
 This node will handle all job scheduling and job computation.